 (g) any other information relevant to establishing the underlying cause or predisposing factors for the development of the intussusception, including any radiological examinations, pathology investigations or other clinical information.

+[Regulation 5 amended in Gazette 10 Jan 2017 p.
+268.]

 6. Notification by other persons

 (1) Where —

-(a) under regulation 5 the Executive Director has been notified of a diagnosis of intussusception; and
+(a) under regulation 5 the Chief Health Officer has been notified of a diagnosis of intussusception; and

-(b) the Executive Director suspects, on reasonable grounds, that a person is able to provide any relevant information that would assist the Executive Director in facilitating the objects of the Act Part IXA,
+(b) the Chief Health Officer suspects, on reasonable grounds, that a person is able to provide any relevant information that would assist the Chief Health Officer in facilitating the objects of the Act Part IXA,

-the Executive Director may request that person to provide the information.
+the Chief Health Officer may request that person to provide the information.

-(2) The person must, within 14 days after receiving the request, provide the information to the Executive Director.
+(2) The person must, within 14 days after receiving the request, provide the information to the Chief Health Officer.

 Penalty: a fine of not more than $1 000 and not less than —